+check-mx-cname

-- check-mx-cname If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
-The default is to warn. - check-srv-cname If check-integrity is set then fail, warn or ignore SRV records that refer to CNAMES.
+If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
 The default is to warn.

+check-srv-cname

+If check-integrity is set then fail, warn or ignore SRV records that refer to CNAMES.
+The default is to warn.

+check-sibling

-check-sibling When performing integrity checks, also check that sibling glue exists.
+When performing integrity checks, also check that sibling glue exists.
 The default is yes.

-check-spf When performing integrity checks, check that the two forms of Sender Policy Framwork records (TXT records starting with "v=spf1" and SPF) both exist or both don't exist and issue a warning if not met.
+check-spf

+If check-integrity is set then check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
 The default is warn.

+zero-no-soa-ttl

+When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
+The default is yes.

+zero-no-soa-ttl-cache

+When caching a negative response to a SOA query set the TTL to zero.
+The default is no.

+update-check-ksk

-- zero-no-soa-ttl When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
-The default is yes. - zero-no-soa-ttl-cache When caching a negative response to a SOA query set the TTL to zero.
-The default is no. - update-check-ksk When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.
+When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.